garrandall/popular-music-data/tracks/the-heart-of-the-matter-don-henley.md

   ranking_list: Billboard Hot 100
   start_date: '1990-07-07'
 ---
-I got the call today, i didn't wanna hear
+I got the call today, I didn't wanna hear
-But i knew that it would come
+But I knew that it would come
 An old true friend of ours was talkin' on the phone She said you found someone
-And i thought of all the bad luck,
+And I thought of all the bad luck,
 And the struggles we went through
-And how i lost me and you lost you
+And how I lost me and you lost you
 What are these voices outside love's open door
 Make us throw off our contentment
 And beg for something more?

 I'm learning to live without you now
-But i miss you sometimes
+But I miss you sometimes
-The more i know, the less i understand
+The more I know, the less I understand
-All the things i thought i knew, i'm learning again I've been tryin' to get down to the heart of the matter But my will gets weak
+All the things I thought I knew, i'm learning again I've been tryin' to get down to the heart of the matter But my will gets weak
 And my thoughts seem to scatter
-But i think it's about forgiveness
+But I think it's about forgiveness
 Forgiveness
 Even if, even if you don't love me anymore